Diocese of Chichester

 What electives are available?

-We will be offering training in Pastoral Care, Mission, Chaplaincy, Worship & Liturgy and Preaching.
+We will be offering training in Pastoral Care, Mission, Chaplaincy, Worship & Liturgy, Preaching, Care of creation and Eco Church, Rural Ministry, Small Group leader and Youth and Children.

 Please note all applicants for the Preaching ministry should first read the document ‘Criteria for ALM preaching’ to ensure you satisfy the eligibility criteria (see link at bottom of page).